Is Prewedding Counseling for You?

 Out the Issues

-Counseling can help you recognize where your partner stands on a variety of topics, and where his or her priorities lie, which will confirm your sense of yourselves as a couple -- or, in some cases, open your eyes to the fact that you might be making a mistake.
-What's there to talk about?
-Religion, children, finances, habits, and family issues, among other things.
-And even if you generally communicate well, there may be specific issues you'd like some help working through.
+Premarriage counseling (whether in person or on an app) can help you recognize where you and your partner stand on a variety of topics, as well as where your priorities lie.
+This will help confirm your sense of yourselves as a couple—or, in some cases, open your eyes to the fact that you want different things.
+So, what will you talk about in premarriage counseling?
+Religion, children, finances, and family issues, are just a few topics to tackle.

 Face the Facts

 So how do you know if premarital counseling is for you?
-It depends on your existing ability to communicate with each other.
+In our opinion, it's for every one.
+Every relationship can and should benefit from some type of counseling.
+But it's especially for those couples who want to continue to work on things like the ability to successfully communicate with each other.
 Every marriage presents difficulties and obstacles, and communication will be what helps you overcome them.
-If you have trouble talking through the issues in your lives -- and we mean really talking -- it's smart to learn how to do it now, when you're engaged.
+If you have trouble talking through the issues in your lives—and we mean really talking—it's smart to learn how to do it now, when you're engaged.

 Where to Go